Bellarmine College of Liberal Arts

 Applications are submitted to the Office of National & International Fellowship for a campus deadline before students may be nominated to the national competition.
 Campus applications must include:

-• Responses to Questions 1-14, the biographical data, and Summer Institute question.
+• Responses to Questions 1-14, the biographical data, and Summer Institute question due by November 21, 2023

-• Students must also attend a campus committee interview.
+• Students must also attend a 1:1 interview with ONIF the week of November 13-17.

-Once students participate in a campus committee interview and are selected for nomination to the national competition, they will need to additionally prepare and complete:
+Once students are reviewed by a campus committee and are selected for nomination to the national competition, they will need to additionally prepare and complete:

 • Policy Proposal